Use this Welsh dictionarySearch

-The Centres also offer a new 'Welsh for the Family' beginners’ course that’s growing in popularity.
-It focuses on the fun element of learning, allowing parents to learn the language following the same steps as children at school.
+'Welsh for the Family' beginners’ courses focus on the fun element of learning, allowing parents to learn the language following the same steps as children at school.
 Crèche facilities are also available for some lessons.

 Online or blended learning

 Online learning or blended learning, where you attend a class for a few hours a week, and then complete tasks online, can be convenient and effective too.
 Podcasts, apps and learner forums are available as part of numerous online or blended learning courses.
-The Centres and Say Something in Welsh are just a few of the providers.
+The providers, Duolingo and Say Something in Welsh are just a few of the options.
 The Open University also offers Welsh language distance learning.

 Fast-track and residential learning

 Some people prefer to learn at pace by attending several hours of tuition each week.
-The Centres provide courses where you attend up to nine hours every week and make quick progress on your journey to learn Welsh.
+There are courses of up to nine hours every week on offer which enable you to make quick progress on your journey to learn Welsh.

 Nant Gwrtheyrn, on the Llŷn Peninsular in North Wales, offers residential Welsh language courses in a beautiful coastal setting throughout the year.
-The Centres also provide summer courses between one-eight weeks at locations across Wales.
+Other providers also offer summer courses between one and eight weeks at locations across Wales.